6a6d/f5-rtd-howto/docs/howto/howto.rst

   $ pip install sphinx-autobuild
   $ pip install sphinx_rtd_theme

-To exit the virtual environment run the following command.
+If you want to exit the virtual environment, use the below command.

 .. code-block:: none
   :linenos: